 Adulticides are products used to kill adult mosquitoes.
-Adulticides can be applied from handheld sprayers, truck-mounted sprayers, or using airplanes.
+Adulticides can be applied from handheld sprayers, truck-mounted sprayers, or airplanes.
 Adulticides, when used properly, can have an immediate impact to reduce the number of adult mosquitoes in an area, with the goal of reducing the number of mosquitoes that can bite people and possibly transmit West Nile virus.

+Most infected people eventually recover.
+That means they have developed a natural immunity to the infection.
 It is assumed that immunity from West Nile virus (WNV) will be lifelong.
 However, it is possible that immunity may wane in later years.

 When dealing with West Nile virus, mosquito bite prevention is your best bet.
 Fighting mosquito bites reduces your risk of getting West Nile virus, along with other illnesses that mosquitoes can carry.